-Kama's last two singles.
-"Go Slow," and "Lazy Afternoon" released were in the jazz genre, featuring Bowie's long-time piano man, Mike Garson.
+Also in 2020, the covers of "Go Slow," and "Lazy Afternoon" were released in the jazz genre, featuring Bowie's long-time piano man, Mike Garson.
 Both tunes have received international downloads and airplay.

 In 2019, she appeared in "Hanging With My Sisters" documentary about four different female indie artists.
 Her song featured in the documentary was "Badlands of Bakersfield," which was the title song of her 2018 EP.

-Kama Ruby – Badlands of Bakersfield, takes Kama back to her roots of being raised on country music in Bakersfield, CA. She has embarked on a new journey of songwriting and has collaborated with the legendary Jane Getz on a few original tunes.
-The album presents many fine artists, including drummer Tom Walsh (America, Spyro Gyra), Bob Tucker (Grammy winning engineer and well respected guitarist), and Jane Getz on keys (aka – Mother Hen.)
-This album was submitted for consideration in Grammy nomination and its title song received the Clouzine Award for Best Country Song in Spring, 2019.
+Kama Ruby – Badlands of Bakersfield, takes Kama back to her roots of being raised on country music in Bakersfield, CA. This album was submitted for consideration in Grammy nomination and its title song received the Clouzine Award for Best Country Song in Spring, 2019.
 It also received international radio play and reviews.